-1. Five minutes before you start on this sauce, get the pot of water boiling (paragraph below), as the cooked dumplings should preferably go straight from pot into a warm Sage Butter Sauce.
+1. 5 minutes before you start on this sauce, get a pot of water boiling (on high heat) as the cooked dumplings should preferably go straight from pot into warm Sage Butter Sauce.

 2. Place butter and sage into a large saucepan.
 Turn on heat to medium.
 The idea is to infuse the butter with sage.

-3. Once butter has melted, reduce heat to low to keep warm while you wait for dumplings to be cooked.
+3. Once butter has melted, reduce heat to low to keep sauce warm while you wait for dumplings to be cooked.
 Alternatively, turn off the burner altogether.

 To cook dumplings

-1. Boil a large pot of water.
-Once water comes to a boil, adjust heat to medium-high, water should still be boiling.
-Add enough salt to make the water almost as salty as the sea.
+1. The pot of water should be boiling at this point.
+Lower heat to medium-high.
+Add enough salt to make the water as salty as the sea.